Comprehending Forbearance: A Resource for Homeowners in Illinois

 Also, look into state-sponsored aid programs in Illinois that offer financial assistance through grants or temporary help.
 Depending on the situation, selling the home might be an alternative route; find a real estate agent who services your area to help you sell the house faster at a reasonable price that avoids foreclosure.

-Lenders expect and appreciate proactive communication from borrowers, and when coupled with the above considerations, finding ways to navigate around these restrictions becomes easier post-forbearance.
+Lenders expect and appreciate proactive communication from borrowers, and when coupled with the above considerations, finding ways to navigate these restrictions becomes easier post-forbearance.

 Can You Sell Your House If You Can’t Pay Your Mortgage?